Tirana Stock Exchange

-The Tirana Stock Exchange (Bursa e Tiranës) is the principal stock exchange in Albania.
-It is located in the capital city, Tirana.
-Its name is abbreviated as TSE.
-The general manager of the stock exchange is Anila Fureraj.
+The Tirana Stock Exchange (Bursa e Tiranës) is a defunct stock exchange in Albania.
+It was located in the capital city, Tirana and abbreviated as TSE.
+The general manager of the stock exchange was Anila Fureraj.

 History

 The TSE began operations as a department of Albania's central bank, the Bank of Albania, in 1996, concurrent with the establishment of the Albanian Securities Commission, with a full membership in the Federation of Euro-Asian Stock Exchanges (FEAS).
 The market functioned as a department of the central bank until it was spun off as an independent entity in 2002.
 It is not currently functional as it has been shut down since 2014.